 Not applicable Minimal Degree Moderate Degree High Degree Very High Degree

-Current Degree
+Current Degree of Proficiency:

-of Proficiency:
+C (Cidth dant tha anningtions f 1

 Comment/Evidence: [Consider the transcript of the student, the evaluations of courses, and papers.]

 2. Capacity to do original research and writing that is appropriate to the field.